Cleveroad/LoopBar/README.md

 | enls_selectionInAnimation | an animation of appearing an icon inside selection view |
 | enls_selectionOutAnimation | an animation of hiding an icon inside selection view |
 | enls_selectionBackground | selection background |

+View have yellow background by default.
+Use standart ```android:background``` attribute to change it

 <br />
 #### Support ####